 Tashkent residents often call the Holy assumption church the “Hospital Church” as in the 1860s there was a military group staying in the territory and therefore a military hospital was built and cemetery for military was also constructed nearby.
 The benefice was developing and consequently, there were requests for a new church and the residents managed to collect the necessary amount of funds for the construction.
 The largest funds were received from the governor-general and wealthy merchant Dmitry Zokho who also served as the headman in the church for more than 10 years.
 The priest services were nevertheless held in a small temporary bell tower until 1878.

 The largest renovation on the complex of the Cathedral was carried out in 2016 and today the complex includes the structures of the Assumption Cathedral, the Baptism of Water, the Baptismal, and the Theological Seminary.
 Furthermore, the territory was decorated with green spaces and a fountain.

 Sacred Heart Catholic Cathedral

-The building simply hypnotizes with its graceful forms, impressive dimensions and unique architecture.
+This church building simply hypnotizes with its graceful forms, impressive dimensions and unique architecture.
 The history of the catholic church goes back to 1912.
 With the initiative of priest Justin Bonaventura, the construction of a Catholic church in Tashkent began.
 The building was designed by the famous Polish architect Ludwig Panchakevich.
-The labor resources for the construction were Catholic soldiers who served in the East.
-Most of them were highly qualified construction specialists.
+The labor resources for the construction were provided by the Catholic soldiers who served in the east as many of them were highly qualified construction specialists.
 In addition to them, prisoners from a camp near Tashkent took part in the construction.
-Among them also were selected experts in the field of sculpture and engineering.
+Among them were also some selected experts in the field of sculpture and engineering.
 After the death of Bonaventura and the architect Panchakevich, the construction was supervised by the Catholic priest Boleslav Rutenis.